Netflix/vmaf/README.md

 Above are two example scatter plots obtained from running the *run_traing* and *run_testing* executors on a training and a testing dataset, respectively.

+##Optional Setup for Parallel Execution

+For parallel feature extraction, an additional package [pathos](https://pypi.python.org/pypi/pathos) (>=0.1a1) can be installed optionally.
+To install, run:

+`easy_install -f . pathos`

+(If you see warning messages during installation, follow the instructions provided to resolve them.)

 ##Datasets